 We will send you the link for for download and use prior to your travels – we encourage you to download the package from home wi-fi, and start to familiarize yourself with the app.
 Our customers gave us great reviews in 2021, and we’ve continued to tweak and improve since then!

 Fore more details on the app, please visit the Ride with GPS app features page.
 Prior to your tour start, we will send you a handout with instructions for installing and using the app.

 Tour roadbook, with step-by-step instructions, maps and more

-Many of our self-guided tour customers also tell us how they love our printed roadbook, which includes day sheets daily elevation profiles, maps for entering and leaving towns, cultural and sightseeing information, lunch and dinner suggestions, lists of bike shops and taxi numbers, and more.
-For navigation, the roadbook includes printed step-by-step cue sheets which we update regularly (by scouting every single stretch of each route).
+Many of tour customers also tell us how they love our printed roadbook (included in our Classic self-guided tours), which includes daily elevation profiles and high-level views of the route so that you can plan your for your route the evening before; maps for entering and leaving towns; day sheets for every day of tour, with schedules and cultural and sightseeing information, lunch and dinner suggestions, lists of bike shops and taxi numbers; and much more, everything printed.
+For navigation, the roadbook includes printed step-by-step cue sheets which we update regularly (with regular scouting or reports from the road).
 We also get feedback from travelers whenever anything has changed, and we are able to quickly update any necessary changes or improvements.
 As not everyone is a fan of GPS or digital apps, this provides a great alternative navigation tool.
 When used in conjunction with a GPS device or app (or as a backup), you have a great combination!
 The step-by-step gives you precise instructions from the moment you start pedaling out of your hotel.
 It should be used together with your bike odometer (which we provide mounted on your bike handlebar) – you are given total and partial distances, and every so often you are instructed to zero out your odometer, making your partial distances much more precise (leaving out any room for guessing).